candy-kingdom/mints/README.md

 Note the lack of the overall program description as well as the description of the `some` argument.

-To override the program description, one could write a simple doc-comment for the CLI function:
+To override the description of the program, one could write a simple doc-comment for a CLI function.
-To assign a description to an argument, the `description` parameter of the argument constructor type should be used.
+To assign a description to an argument, the `description` parameter of the argument constructor type should be used (it's always first).

-Consider the following example as a demonstration of both possibilities:
 ```py
 # test.py